rossbar/sciapp_toolkit/examples/mandelbrot/README.md

 application, the GUI will occassionaly pause updating and become unresponsive (depending on your computational resources, it may even "gray-out" the UI).

+### `main_mp.py`

+This version of the application incorporates the `ThreadWrapper.Thread` class to separate the compuation associated with the Mandelbrot set from the main event loop.
+Doing so ensures that the computation associated with the Mandelbrot set does not interfere with the main thread so the UI remains responsive and the image updates are much smoother.
+Ultimately this version of the application is intended to illustrate how computationally-intensive tasks can be forked out to persistent, dedicated threads to enable streaming visualization of real-time data analysis.

 ## Exercises

 **Beginner** - Modify the color map